Hannah Murray

 Hannah Murray had gained some weight towards the end of 'Game of Thrones'

-Further on, some information surfaced online that she was in fact dating her other ‘Game of Thrones’ and ‘Skins’ co-star - Joe Dempsie.
-However, there’s still no proof of that.
+Later, reports emerged online that she was in fact dating her other 'Game of Thrones' and 'Skins' co-star - Joe Dempsie.
+However, neither relationship was ever confirmed.

 Hannah Murray now

-She appeared in the movie ‘Charlie Says’ released in 2019, which tells the story of Charles Manson (played by Matt Smith), the founder of the hippie-commune ‘Family’ and his followers.
-One of the gruesome murders committed by his ‘family’ was the one of model Sharon Tate (wife of producer Roman Polanski), in her own home while she was 9 months pregnant.
+She appeared in the movie 'Charlie Says' released in 2019, which tells the story of Charles Manson (played by Matt Smith), the founder of the hippie-commune 'Family' and his followers.
+Among the gruesome murders committed by his 'family' was that of model Sharon Tate (wife of producer Roman Polanski), in her own home while she was 9 months pregnant.
 They also murdered 8 more people.
-Hannah delivered an outstanding performance of a girl charmed by a criminal, for whom she abandoned her freedom, personality, name, and all responsibility.
+Hannah delivered an outstanding performance as a girl charmed by a criminal, for whom she abandoned her freedom, personality, name, and all responsibility.

 Hannah Murray in 'Charlie Says'